Euro 2016 will be remembered on these shores for England’s capitulation, Iceland’s clap and, most surprisingly, Wales’ heroics at the tournament.

 A Leicester player throughout his entire senior career, King enjoyed an amazing 2016 having won the Premier League and then also making the last four at Euro 2016.

-King’s bubble has somewhat burst with Leicester moving on to more glittering midfield stars, and the 31-year-old now plies his trade for Huddersfield in the Championship, though he still on the books at the Foxes.
+King’s bubble has somewhat burst with Leicester moving on to more glittering midfield stars, and the 32-year-old now plies his trade for Belgian outfit OH Leuven after leaving the Foxes following a temporary stay at Championship outfit Huddersfield.

 Club: West Brom